Summit Series: Aftermath

 Team Canada arrived back in Canada on October 1.
 The team was mobbed by an estimated crowd of 10,000 at Montreal's Dorval Airport.
-Also greeting the team was Prime Minister Pierre Trudeau and City of Montreal Mayor Jean Drapeau.
+Also greeting the team were Prime Minister Pierre Trudeau and City of Montreal Mayor Jean Drapeau.
 Montrealers Ken Dryden, Serge Savard, Yvan Cournoyer, Jean Ratelle and coach John Ferguson stayed in Montreal, while the rest of the team travelled on to Toronto.
 In Toronto, an estimated crowd of 80,000 attended a ceremony at Nathan Phillips Square to salute the players.
 The players were welcomed by Ontario Premier Bill Davis and Toronto Mayor William Dennison.

 After the series, it was reported that NHL president Campbell and Chicago Black Hawks' owner Bill Wirtz had concluded an agreement with the Soviets for the Soviet national team to play an exhibition series in January 1973 against the Boston Bruins, New York Rangers and Chicago Black Hawks.
 Campbell characterized the reports as "presumptuous".
 The NHL and the Soviets had held talks during the Moscow games, during which the Soviets had requested further games, but Campbell stated "we don't even know if we could schedule such a series" and "we're a long way from any arrangement."
 Although the 1973 exhibition series did not take place, exhibition series would take place a few years later.